About FlyDSA Arena

 Mickey Mouse and all his pals at Disney On Ice hold the record for the most performances & customers of any touring show to perform at the Arena.
 Feld Entertainment has promoted the show here every year since the building opened, as of 2013 that's an amazing 260 performances seen by 1.3 million customers.

-Micky Flanagan broke the venue's record attendance for a seated comedy show when his An Another Fing' tour played the FlyDSA Arena on Saturday 13th May 2017 in front of 12,231 fans.
-The record was previously held by Lee Evans who played to 12,061 fans with his Monsters Tour in September 2014.
+In June 2018 Michael McInytyre broke the venue's record attendance for a seated comedy show when his Big World Tour played the FlyDSA Arena on Saturday 23rd June 2018 in front of 12,347 fans.
+The record was previously held by Micky Flanagan who played to 12,231 fans when his An Another Fing' tour played the Arena in May 2017, the previous title holder was Lee Evans who played to 12,061 fans with his Monsters Tour in September 2014.

 In August 2014 the Arena launched The Steel Hall a 4,000 seated, 4,500 fixed capacity venue within the Arena.
 The first show to perform in this venue was Jeff Wayne's Musical version of The War of The Worlds - The Final Arena Tour.